barrymoo/teach-me-something/nix/README.md

 ## Exercises

-### Swap out that weird xonsh with propper python
+### Swap out that weird xonsh with proper python
 1. find python in nixpkgs
 https://github.com/NixOS/nixpkgs/blob/master/doc/languages-frameworks/python.section.md
 The with keyword pulls in a dictionary into scope as variables.
 2. Rename xonsh to python
-3. modify buildscript
+3. Modify build script
 4. Modify source to not do shell inline

-### Try add a python dependency as well such as requests or beautifullsoup
+### Try add a python dependency as well, such as requests or beautifullsoup

 # Haskell
+We covered the basics, now towards something real.

 For normal, non-ghcjs haskell projects
 I'd recommend my
 [template project](https://github.com/jappeace/haskell-template-project)